 Database Account

-The database account of the source ApsaraDB for MongoDB instance.
-For information about the permissions that are required for the account, see the Permissions required for database accounts section of this topic.
+Enter the database account of the source ApsaraDB for MongoDB.
+For permission requirements, see Permissions required for database accounts.

 Database Password